oughtinc/primer/before-we-start.md

 {% endcode %}

-Start ICE in its own terminal and leave it running:
+Start the ICE server in its own terminal and leave it running:

 ```shell
 python -m ice.server